hellerve/blog/wip/LastPass,_Or:_Dont_You_Tell_Me_I_Cant.md

 default, tucked away neatly into the nooks and crannies of the system.
 If it is caught at all, that is.

-That is a decision that I find regrettable, because it is not empowering to the user, quite the opposite.
-But it is understandable, at least: we are faced with an onslaught of errors every day, and sometimes it is hard to differentiate between thise that are benign and those that are indicative of serious damage.
+This is a decision that I find regrettable, because it is not empowering to the user, quite the opposite.
+But it is understandable, at least: we are faced with an onslaught of errors every day, and sometimes it is hard to differentiate between those that are benign and those that are indicative of serious damage.
 It would take an edifice akin to the human immune system to classify and tackle those problems and only show the users the kinds of problems that they might be interested in knowing about, such as severe engine failure.
 Ain’t nobody got